Cookies on the Gambling Commission website

 Deputy Chief Executive Officer Sarah Gardner's speech, delivered at the 2021 Bacta Annual Convention.

 Thank you John for that introduction.
 I’m Sarah Gardner, Deputy Chief Executive for the Gambling Commission and let me start by passing on Andrew Rhodes’ apologies for not being able to join you today.
 His misfortune though is my good luck.
 And on that point, what a pleasure it is to be meeting with you all again face to face today at the Bacta Annual Convention.
-This is the first large scale industry event I’ve attended in person since before COVID-19 and I’m sure that’s the same for many people here today.
+This is the first large scale industry event I’ve attended in person since before coronavirus (COVID-19) and I’m sure that’s the same for many people here today.
 Now I’m sure the days of virtual meetings and conferences will continue; in many ways they make sense.
 But there will always be a place for face to face engagement and so I would like to thank John and his team for putting this event together as well as the staff here at One Birdcage Walk for helping us to meet together safely.

-Reflecting on the impact of COVID-19 is of course a topic I want to touch on today but as we all look to move forwards, I also want to talk to you about how we at the Gambling Commission see the world of gambling today, how we can all look to work together more closely and how if we are to do so it must be from a shared understanding of the task at hand.
+Reflecting on the impact of coronavirus is of course a topic I want to touch on today but as we all look to move forwards, I also want to talk to you about how we at the Gambling Commission see the world of gambling today, how we can all look to work together more closely and how if we are to do so it must be from a shared understanding of the task at hand.
 And I’ll finish with some thoughts on what we want to see from your sector – whether on the high streets or at the seaside – and how we can all make gambling safer.
-But the only place to start is the impact, both past and ongoing, of COVID-19.
+But the only place to start is the impact, both past and ongoing, of coronavirus.

 And I think it’s important that as part of that I first acknowledge what we’ve all been through over the last 19 months.
-COVID-19 impacted on everyone, often in tragic ways.
+Coronavirus impacted on everyone, often in tragic ways.
 And whilst everyone here no doubt saw people who were more badly affected than themselves, everyone in this room was impacted by the pandemic.

 And I think it’s important to reflect that the gambling industry itself was no different – especially operators such as yourselves, who operate primarily or exclusively land-based, bricks and mortar gambling businesses.
 At the Gambling Commission we know that some operators have been forced to make tough decisions to keep businesses and jobs viable in recent months.
 We also know that not all operators and businesses were able to make it through.
 The impact of that is real and I and the Commission acknowledge that.